resources

 (10 episodes)

-“Mother Country Radicals” by Crooked Media.
+Mother Country Radicals” by Crooked Media.
 A series about state suppression of revolutionary ideas.
-It is on this list, because it made me see the state as inherently against meaningful progress.
+How the state actively suppresses social progress unless we fight hard enough for it.

-“187: Borders” and “248: Not a Nation of Immigrants” by Srsly Wrong.
+187: Borders” and “248: Not a Nation of Immigrants” by Srsly Wrong.
 2 anarchists discuss borders and migration.
 I think it’s an excellent show in general, you should listen.
 Some episodes are tedious; most are good.

 (2 episodes; big show)